JulienBreux/triggy/README.md

-# triggy
+# 🚀 Triggy

-🚀Triggy — An awesome tool to connect some actions written in Go
+An awesome tool to connect some actions written in Go.